steqeq/0000/docs/how-to/system-optimization/mi300x/system-settings.rst

 Hardware verification with ROCm
 -------------------------------

 The ROCm platform provides tools to query the system structure.
+These include :ref:`ROCm SMI <mi300x-rocm-smi>` and
+:ref:`ROCm Bandwidth Test <mi300x-rocm-bandwidth-test>`.

 .. _mi300x-rocm-smi: